 In the recent times, more and more users from India are taking interest in mobile app development.
 Since 2014, online search inquiries for courses in mobile app development has increased by over 200% surpassing US- which is apparently the largest community for app development.
-This is clearly suggestive of the fact that India is completely poised to see a rapid growth in the developers community.
+This is clearly suggestive of the fact that India is completely poised to see a rapid growth in the developer’s community.

 Owing to such potential, Google and Apple have started paying attention to the Indian Developers Community, including both indie developers and app development companies.

 In a local community, building an app ecosystem requires a pool of developers that create localized apps that appeal to local consumers.
-To build this ecosystem and have developers on board, it requires to create incubation hubs and development centres that teach app development.
+To build this ecosystem and have developers on board, it requires to create incubation hubs and development centers that teach app development.

 The Sterile Indian Landscape